 Have given workshops on Unreal Engine 3 to game development studios who had just acquired the engine: Vstep, Playlogic, Starbreeze.

 I run one of the most popular and most referenced Unreal Engine 3 tutorial websites, with up to 250.000 visitors a year, and wrote extended tutorials for magazines like Game Developer Magazine

 I have written two books.
 One on the games industry and one on level design.
 I self-published these and managed the entire process on my own.

-Produced long and in-depth training DVDs on the Unreal Engine for Eat3D.
+Produced long and in-depth training DVDs for the Unreal Engine.
 Wrote a long Unreal Engine 3 tutorial for Game Developer Magazine.

 I have been deeply involved in the modding communities.
 I have created dozens of levels and mods through the years, some of which passed the quarter of a million download mark.

 I have won over a dozen prizes in the world's biggest game development contest: the Make Something Unreal contest (UT2004/UT3 editions).
 Eight times a first place, and 15 top-5 positions.
 A feat very few other people have managed, if anyone.

 Involved in tons of community events over the years.
 Ranging from forum moderator at some of the biggest forums in a region, to having been running the Unreal IRC channels for over a decade, having set up and running the thousands of people large LinkedIn groups Level Design and Unreal Engine Developers, having run the worlds largest Unreal Level upload and review website for years (Nalicity), and so on.